anjilinux/project-devops-realtime/003-GitlabCICD/04_Y_Mac_Ubuntu.md

 ## 4. Docker compose

-Docker login with the GitHub token
+If the ghcr.io package is private, need to Docker login with the GitHub token first:

 ```dos
 docker login ghcr.io -u briansu2004